topsuplove1122/noogle-magisk/README.md

     - If not, tap them to set the correct option
 6. Check signature spoofing support at the top
     - If your ROM doesn't support signature spoofing, you must add it: [check troubleshooting](#signatures-are-not-correct)
+7. (optionally) If you have issues with microG crashing, install microG as user apps: [check troubleshooting](#microg-crashing)

 > [!WARNING]
 > Installing Play Integrity Fix module will cause microG to crash.